soshimee-dev/soshimeeaddons/README.md

 <br>

 Disclaimer:
- - Soshimee addons is not a cheat module as it does not modify packets in anyway
+ - Soshimee addons is not a cheat module as it does not modify packets in any way!